notshi/dquery/dquery.md

 ```

 This will return a list of available `xson` roots and how often they are used in the database.
-They also represent whereabouts in the json you will find arrays.
+They also represent whereabouts in the json you will find **arrays**.

 ```sql
 select root, count(*)